 Hope and Play is registered with Companies House in the UK as a company limited by guarantee.
 We are registered as a charity with the UK Charities commission, and our charity number is 1125609.

 Our trustees are Tony Rahman, Saskia Marsh and Iyas AlQasem.
 Tony, who is of Bangladeshi extraction, is Director of Gastroenterology & Hepatology at the Prince Charles Hospital in Brisbane, Australia.
 Saskia is a former UN official who has worked in Gaza, Kosovo and Lebanon, seen first hand the impact of conflict on children and witnessed how well-executed projects can help transform lives.
-Iyas, who is a Palestinian Brit, recently left his role as a senior executive in a Fortune 500 company to start a company to get children active.
+Iyas, who is a Palestinian Brit, left his role as a senior executive in a Fortune 500 company to start a consultancy to embed values and purpose into business.